DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 The result is that Genesis Plus GX is now more a continuation of the original project than a simple port, providing very accurate emulation and 100% compatibility with Genesis / Mega Drive, Sega / Mega CD, Master System, Game Gear & SG-1000 software (including all unlicensed or pirate known dumps), also emulating backwards compatibility modes when available.

 Multi-platform sourcecode is available through SVN and GIT so that other Genesis Plus ports can take advantage of it.
-The sourcecode is released under a specific non-commercial license, see LICENSE.txt for more informations.
+The sourcecode is released under a specific non-commercial license, see LICENSE.txt for more information.

 INSTRUCTIONS